kromkrathog - stock.adobe.com

 - capabilities, like video calling, meant to attract and keep developers so they consume the more profitable voice and messaging APIs.

 As the CPaaS market evolves, what's ahead in 2020?
 Some trends will continue through the new year, but certain nuances will change the picture a bit.
-Let's take a look at five trends that will drive the market.
+Let's take a look at five CPaaS market trends that will drive the technology.

 1. Low-code/no-code development